echoedinvoker/python/day9/91-dictionary/memo.md

 ## **Good habit to deal with dict**

+### _Better formatter_

 ![Alt better format](pic/02.jpg)

+- We usually organize the dict into a more readable format as above, but pay special attention to how to indent it.

+### _End every entry with a comma_

 ![Alt good habitL - end with comma](pic/03.jpg)

+- It is recommended to use comma at the end of each entry to make it less prone to make errors.

 ## **Get value from dictionary**